Lorcan1/16413092_FYP/README.md

 ### 16413092_FYP
-Ricci provided, all other datasets imported from AIF360
+- Ricci provided, all other datasets imported from AIF360
+- Final and Final1 are datasets produced and used in evaluation

 ### Setup: